KayTrust/kaytrust.github.io/docs/Specs/Trusted-Credentials.md

 }
 ```

-If the verifier trusts `did:xxx:ghi` with that level of assurance, it will allow them to also trust John Doe's credential with the same level of assurance.
+If the verifier trusts `did:xxx:ghi` with that level of assurance, then they will also trust John Doe's credential with the same level of assurance, per eiDAS rules.